Punjab Assembly passes Bill excluding CM's advisers from office-of-profit category

 The Punjab government had appointed six minister-rank advisers to CM Amarinder Singh.
 Five of them were given the status of a cabinet minister while the sixth legislator was given the rank of the minister of state.

-After the Bill was presented, the Leader of the Opposition and AAP MLA Harpal Singh Cheema criticized the state government, saying the move violated provisions of the Constitution and put additional burden on the exchequer.
-Demanding the withdrawal of the Bill, Cheema said how would the state government bear the financial burden on account of these appointments when it had "no money" to fulfill its poll promises and pay pending dearness allowance of its employees.
-After raising slogans against the government, members of the AAP staged a walkout in protest against the legislation.
+After the Bill was presented, the Leader of the Opposition and AAP MLA Harpal Singh Cheema criticised the state government, saying the move violated provisions of the Constitution and put additional burden on the exchequer.
+Demanding the withdrawal of the Bill, Cheema said how would the state government bear the financial burden on account of these appointments when it had "no money" to fulfil its poll promises and pay pending dearness allowance of its employees.
+After raising slogans against the government, members of the the AAP staged a walk out in protest against the legislation.

-Akali leader Parminder Singh Dhindsa, who also opposed the law, said it was against the 91st amendment to the Constitution, which stated that the total number of ministers should not exceed 15 percent of the total strength of the state assembly.
-"The state government brought this law to make its favorites happy.
+Akali leader Parminder Singh Dhindsa, who also opposed to the law, said it was against the 91st amendment to the Constitution, which stated that the total number of ministers should not exceed 15 per cent of the total strength of the state assembly.
+"The state government brought this law to make its favourites happy.
 If they are so capable, then the government should have made them ministers," said Dhindsa, demanding the withdrawal of the Bill.

 He further said the legislation was not "legally tenable".
 Lok Insaaf Party MLA Simarjeet Singh Bains also chastised the state government for bringing the law, pointing out that the state had a debt burden of Rs 2.50 lakh crore and was unable to pay salary to its employees.